Grooved Heart Urchin

 Grooved Heart Urchin, Agassizia scrobiculata.
 Collected off the beach of Bahía Concepción, Baja California Sur, March 2020.
 Collection and photographs courtesy of Barry Mastro, Escondido, California.

 Morphology: Grooved Heart Urchins are irregular urchins in that they are not radially symmetrical like regular urchins, instead they are bilaterally symmetrical.
-Their body has a somewhat elongated oval outline, though this species has a more round, inflated shape than other Heart Urchins in the region.
+Their body has a somewhat elongated oval outline, though this species has a more round, inflated shape than other heart urchins in the region.
 Their mouth is placed towards one end of the animal, and the anus towards the other.
 These tests are flat on the oral surface (bottom) and rounded on top.
 Grooved Heart Urchins have short spines covering their tests.
 The spines are used for movement, including helping the urchin burrow into the sand.
 Heart urchins have tube feet that extend from petal-shaped grooves in their test called ambulacral grooves.
 The tube feet are used for respiration, movement, and feeding.
 The ambulacral grooves are quite pronounced on both the top and bottom surfaces.
 They vary in color from white to brown.
 Grooved Heart Urchins reach a maximum of 5.6 cm (2.2 inches) in length.

 Habitat and Distribution: Grooved Heart Urchins are found on and under sand and mud, and sometimes under rocks.
-They live intertidally at depths up to 220 m (722 feet).
-They are a tropical Eastern Pacific Species that are found in Mexican waters from Magdalena Bay, Baja California Sur, south to Guatemala.
+They live in the intertidal zone, and to depths up to 220 m (722 feet).
+The Grooved Heart Urchin is a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur, to Guatemala.
 They are found throughout the Gulf of California.

 Diet: Grooved Heart Urchins are depositional feeders and detritivores.
 They use their tube feet to gather organic particles from the sediment and from the water around them.
 They also use their tube feet to pass the food to their mouth.